3 Days in London Itinerary | The Perfect 72 Hours in London

 Westminster Abbey

-Dating back to 1245, Westminster Abbey is one of London’s most famous churches, and one of the capital’s premier attractions.
+Dating back to 1245, Westminster Abbey is one of London’s most famous churches and one of the capital’s premier attractions.

 Westminster Abbey has been used to host several royal weddings, including the wedding of Prince William and Catherine Middleton in 2011.

 If you plan a visit to this historical building, arrive early.
-Doors open at 9:30am and visitors are provided with an audio guide as it is a self-guided tour.
+Doors open at 9:30 am and visitors are provided with an audio guide as it is a self-guided tour.

-Book Here | Westminster Abbey Tickets from their website
+Book Westminster Abbey Tickets On their website

 Changing of the Guard

-The ceremony takes place at 11:00am (keep this in mind if you plan on visiting Westminster Abbey and also want to see the Changing of the Guard), at the forecourt of Buckingham Palace and lasts around 45 minutes.
+The ceremony takes place at 11:00 am (keep this in mind if you plan on visiting Westminster Abbey and also want to see the Changing of the Guard) at the forecourt of Buckingham Palace and lasts around 45 minutes.

 To get a nice spot to see the Changing of the Guard, arrive early.
 A perfect place to watch the ceremony with less crowd is the Friary Court in front of St. James Palace (the Old Guard normally lines up and starts here).